 Dinner New York City, September 14 launched Hudson River Valley Tour

-The invitation to the event set to launch his Hudson River Valley tour, from DCHS Collections shown below, was an invitation to a member of the Van Kleek family in Poughkeepsie.
+The invitation to the event set to launch his Hudson River Valley tour, from DCHS Collections shown below, was an invitation to a member of the Van Kleeck family in Poughkeepsie.
 Castle Garden is now known as Fort Clinton, at the southern tip of Manhattan.
-After being postponed twice, the evening party at Castle Garden took place on September 14th.
+After being postponed twice, the evening party at Castle Garden took place four days later than planned, on September 14th.
 At 2 AM, Lafayette got aboard the Kent and sailed up the Hudson River to Albany.

 The Forbus House was Lafayette’s first stop.
 Unfortunately there is no clear illustration or photograph of Inn, you can see a slice of it in above photo.
 It was more elaborate Inn than its predecessor, Hendrickson’s Inn, which was a way-station for politicians and lawyers seeking a half-way spot between Albany and New York City for a drink or a night’s stay.
 Stephen Hendrickson converted his house into an Inn.
 While simple, its visitors were top rate: Alexander Hamilton, Thomas Jefferson, James Madison, to name a few.
 Forbus House was followed by Nelson House which was a frequent platform for FDR.